MutableLoss/gatsby-redux-material-ui-boilerplate/README.md

   Gatsby starter boilerplate for Redux and Material-UI (v5)
 </h1>

-This boilerplate gives you everything you need to write a Gatsby app using Redux and Material-UI with Emotion.
-Aside from the framework it also offers ESLint, Jest, React-Test-Renderer, TypeScript, and Storybook.
+This boilerplate gives you everything you need to write a Gatsby app using Redux and using Material-UI with Emotion as a style library and theme for your app.
+The boilerplate also offers ESLint, Jest, React-Test-Renderer, TypeScript, and Storybook.
 Since everything is already setup, all you have to do is start writing your app!

 ## Pre-Requisites